-Jan.
-6 Introduction
+Sept.
+13 Introduction

 This class will be used to introduce the general subject matter of the course and to outline the course structure, readings and requirements.
 We will also have short discussions on techniques for PowerPoint presentations and IR research.
+Please bring a laptop computer and a memory stick and have a first and second choice for the mini-lectures topics starting in the Oct.
+4 class.